-Therefore, any excess energy is meticulously stored as fat for times of crisis.
-Due to their genetic heritage, each person has different dispositions as to where and, above all, how much fat is stored in the body.
-Your ancestors had to fight hard to survive?
-Too bad for you, because your body will probably be more effective at hoarding fat.
+Therefore, any excess energy is meticulously stored as fat during times of crisis.
+Because of their genetic heritage, every human being has different predispositions as to where and, above all, how much fat is stored in the body.
+Your ancestors had to fight hard for survival?
+Too bad for you, because your body is probably now even more effective at hoarding flab.

-In addition to genetic predisposition, your metabolic training also plays an important role.
-For example, those who purposely starve themselves in crash diets train their metabolism to hoard even more calories in the form of fat.
-You can read what this has to do with the yo-yo effect below.
+In addition to genetic predisposition, metabolic training also plays a role.
+For example, those who starve themselves of food on crash diets train their metabolism to hoard even more calories in the form of fat.
+What this has to do with the yoyo effect, you can read further below.

-Regardless of your genetic makeup, the basic idea for weight loss and gain is actually very simple: if you eat more than you burn, you will gain weight - and it also works the other way round where logically, you will lose weight.
-Yes, there are tons of trends like "run out of carbs after 6pm", intermittent fasting, low-carb, high-fat diets, or some insane Gwyneth Paltrow fad.
-Some of these are useless at best, while other measures actually push your metabolism in a different direction in the long term or might help you develop generally healthier eating habits that will subsequently help you lose weight.
+Regardless of your genetic makeup, the basic idea behind weight loss and weight gain is simple: if you eat more calories than burn them, you gain weight.
+The same logic applies the other way around, allowing you to lose weight.
+Yes, there are countless trends like: "no more carbs after 6 p.m.", interval fasting, low carb high-fat diets, or some insane stuff from Gwyneth Paltrow.
+Some of it is just useless at best, other measures actually push your metabolism in a different direction in the long run or help you develop healthier eating habits in general which helps you lose weight.

-From my experience, however, the leverage is far greater if your body regards itself as a closed physical system, and the input-output principle applies here.
+In my experience, however, the chance of success is much higher if you view your body as a self-contained physical system, and that's where the input-output principle applies.
 The very first step is to get to know your calorie intake (input) and your consumption (output).

-Yes, keeping a record of all your meals and drinks is as interesting as watching paint dry.
-However, doing so on a regular basis would provide you with an extremely helpful place to begin with.
-There are also numerous apps that simplify this undertaking by a mile.
-Instead of typing in the calorie content, fat, and other details from your sandwich, you can, for example, simply use Fatsecret to scan the barcode on the packaging and have your lunch noted.
-What's better is this: if you keep up with the nutrition tracking for a few weeks, you will quickly develop a very good feeling about your own diet - and to learn to listen to your body at the same time.
+Instead of typing out the calorie content, fat, etc. of your sandwich, you can simply scan the barcode on the packaging with the likes of Fatsecret, for instance, and have your lunch noted.
+Also, if you keep up with the nutrition tracking for the next few weeks, you will quickly develop a very good feeling about your nutrition and learn to listen to your body at the same time.

-In addition to noting down the pure energy supply consumed in kilocalories, most apps also record the macronutrients that make up the amount of energy supplied.
-The macronutrients comprise fat, protein, and carbohydrates that are often known as "carbs".
-This is bad news for those who love their drinks and take a nightcap every single day: alcohol is also one of the macronutrients that contain a lot of calories.
-Two shot glasses of absinthe are roughly equivalent to a single shot glass of olive oil.
-Delicious.
+In addition to pure energy intake in terms of kilocalories, most apps also record the macronutrients that make up the amount of energy you consume.
+The macronutrients comprise of fat, protein, and the sometimes called "carbs."
+Bad news for those who love their drinks.
+Alcohol, by the way, is also a macronutrient and has hefty calories.
+Two shot glasses of absinthe are roughly equivalent to one shot glass of olive oil.
+Yum!